-More physicians, specialists, and surgeons are recognizing the health benefits that massage therapeutics can bring and are sending their patients to certified/licensed massage therapists for treatment.
-There is now a high demand for massage therapists with the career possibilities being one of the strongest in the health care industry.
-Massage therapy is the manual manipulation of muscles and soft tissues including:
+More physicians, specialists, and surgeons are recognizing the health benefits of massage therapeutics and sending their patients to certified/licensed massage therapists for treatment.
+There is now a high demand for massage therapists, with career possibilities being among the strongest in the health care industry.
+Massage therapy is the manual manipulation of muscles and soft tissues, including:

 - Connective tissues

-This is all done with the focus of improving an individual’s health and overall well-being.
-Licensed certified massage therapists are highly-trained and highly-versed in anatomy and physiology.
-Many often work with chiropractors preparing patients for the chiropractic adjustment/s by loosening up the muscles/tissues, then after with a light massage to ease the soreness of the adjustment and if necessary with continued visits with a mild to intense massage session to keep the areas loose and mobile.
+This is all done to improve an individual’s health and overall well-being.
+Licensed certified massage therapists are highly trained and highly versed in anatomy and physiology.
+Many often work with chiropractors preparing patients for the chiropractic adjustment/s by loosening up the muscles/tissues, then after with a light massage to ease the soreness of the adjustment and, if necessary with continued visits with a mild to intense massage session to keep the areas loose and mobile.

-Massage therapeutics effectively treats several medical conditions, sports injuries, automobile accident injuries, personal injuries, and helps prevent health problems connected with stress.
-Research shows that these medical conditions can be significantly improved or even healed with massage therapeutics.
+Massage therapeutics effectively treat several medical conditions, sports injuries, automobile accident injuries, and personal injuries and help prevent stress-related health problems.
+Research shows that massage therapeutics can significantly improve or even heal these medical conditions.

 Top professional and weekend warrior athletes can benefit from massage therapeutics.
 Massage has been shown to help: